golemfactory/gudot/README.md

 ## Running
-The project involves executing several steps in sequence: some steps are done on the host OS (so your machine), whereas the main step is performed using gWasm (run on `gwasm-runner`).
-The sequence can be summarised as follows
+The project involves executing several steps in sequence: some steps are done on the host OS (so your machine), while the main step is performed using gWasm (run on `gwasm-runner`).

+For illustration purposes, every step is executed by a separate command:

 ```
 $ target/release/gudot generate